Evanescence (Evanescence album): Recording

 Nick is an awesome producer.
 He really helped me get the plan and have confidence in the decisions that we made.
-For me, I have a lot of ideas and sometimes it just comes down to "OK, everything that I'm doing I have two options!"
-He's awesome, because as I'm doing these things I'm asking him from the vocal booth or the piano room or whatever, "Which one of these should I do?"
+For me, I have a lot of ideas and sometimes it just comes down to "OK, everything that I'm doing I have two options!" ... as I'm doing these things I'm asking him from the vocal booth or the piano room or whatever, "Which one of these should I do?"
 He's good at helping me make a quick decision.
 I really trust his opinion because he makes great records.

-In December 2015, Lee posted a cover of "Baby Did a Bad Bad Thing" by Chris Isaak, which she stated was originally intended to appear on the album produced by Lillywhite in 2010.
-She also further explained that while three songs from the Lillywhite-produced record ultimately made it on to the final album, the record company rejected the original project.
-Lee said she used her frustration with being forced to start over to write what she called "(Evanescence's) heaviest album."
+In December 2015, Lee posted her cover of "Baby Did a Bad Bad Thing" by Chris Isaak, which she recorded in 2009 was intended to appear on the initial album.
+She explained that the record company had rejected the original project: "The suits had a change of heart during a frustrating recording process and I was told that none of the songs I'd been pouring my heart into for a year, in any form, were good enough- time to start over.
+I was devastated.
+I was furious.
+I was determined to take control of the situation and use it to push myself forward.
+It ended up making me angry enough to write Evanescence's heaviest album- which I love- and we did end up using 3 songs from the original project."